 The average temperature of Earth is determined by its energy balance.
 To a first approximation, it is the temperature at which Earth radiates heat to space as fast as it receives energy from the Sun.

 An important parameter in calculating the temperature of Earth is its emissivity (e).
 On average, it is about 0.65, but calculation of this value is complicated by the great day-to-day variation in the highly reflective cloud coverage.
-Because clouds have lower emissivity than either oceans or land masses, they reflect some of the radiation back to the surface, greatly reducing heat transfer into dark space, just as they greatly reduce heat transfer into the atmosphere during the day.
+Because clouds have lower emissivity than either oceans or land masses, they emit some of the radiation back to the surface, greatly reducing heat transfer into dark space, just as they greatly reduce heat transfer into the atmosphere during the day.
 There is negative feedback (in which a change produces an effect that opposes that change) between clouds and heat transfer; higher temperatures evaporate more water to form more clouds, which reflect more radiation back into space, reducing the temperature.

 The often-mentioned greenhouse effect is directly related to the variation of Earth’s emissivity with wavelength (Figure 1.33).
 The greenhouse effect is a natural phenomenon responsible for providing temperatures suitable for life on Earth and for making Venus unsuitable for human life.
 Most of the infrared radiation emitted from Earth is absorbed by carbon dioxide () and water () in the atmosphere and then re-radiated into outer space or back to Earth.
 Re-radiation back to Earth maintains its surface temperature about higher than it would be if there were no atmosphere.
 (The glass walls and roof of a greenhouse increase the temperature inside by blocking convective heat losses, not radiative losses.)